top of page

 Application Deadline: Applications are accepted on a rolling basis.

-Dates: Week-long sessions between June 3 and August 9, 2024.
+Dates: Week-long sessions between June 3 and August 9.

 Cost: $1,600 (99% need-based financial aid is available)

 At the Harvard Student Agencies Business Academy, you can explore entrepreneurship and business management through two week-long distinct academies.
-In the Business: Entrepreneurship Academy, you will have an opportunity to learn the fundamentals of launching a business, extending your financial literacy, and diving deep into the startup ecosystem.
-Apart from hands-on experience, you will get the chance to enhance your analytical thinking, and ultimately present an innovative business idea in a startup pitch simulation to judges.
+In the Business: Entrepreneurship Academy, you will learn the fundamentals of launching a business, extending your financial literacy, and exploring the startup ecosystem.
+You will enhance your analytical thinking and present a business idea in a startup pitch simulation to judges.
+In the Business: Management and Strategy Academy, you will tackle corporate challenges, from improving profitability to achieving market penetration with new products.
+Acting as consultants, you will analyze business data, devise solutions to major firm problems, and understand mergers, acquisitions, pricing strategies, and financial statements.

 Location: Georgetown University, Washington, D.C.